 Fortunately, there is good news: you can do something right now to change that.
 It will take commitment and discipline, but it will be worth it.

 Your posture can be your friend or, it can be your enemy.
 If you are currently in pain or discomfort, it is your enemy.
 Let us make it your friend and supporter.

 First, let’s take a quick look at how posture affects your neck and other parts of your body so that you can understand why it’s so important, and motivate yourself to correct bad posture now, and maintain good posture in the future.

-Think of your head as a massive bowling ball rolling towards the cliff; it becomes increasingly difficult to stop the movement as it gravitates towards the edge.
-This uncontrollable action is akin to you progressively digging your head deep into the work screen in front of you.
-The more stressed you are, the more you tend to gravitate towards the screen.
-A prolonged static posture in this direction can cause stress on your neck muscles which then leads to stiffness and pain.
+Think of your head as a massive bowling ball rolling towards the cliff; it becomes increasingly difficult to stop the movement as it rolls towards the edge.
+This uncontrollable action is like you progressively (and unconsciously) moving your head closer and closer to the computer screen in front of you.
+The more stressed you are, the more you tend to move your head towards the computer screen.
+A prolonged static posture in this direction causes stress on your neck muscles which then leads to stiffness and pain.
 What actually happens over time is that bad posture causes the neck muscles at the base of your neck to shorten, which makes them tighten up and cause you pain.

 Repeat this every hour, elongating your neck and holding that position for five seconds.
-Your neck strain will start to dwindle in no time.
+Your neck pain will reduce in no time.

 Remember: Do this for 21 days to form the habit.
 You will gradually realize the benefits of good posture!